52inc/Scoops/README.md

 compile 'com.52inc:scoops:0.1.0'
 ```

-Then you will need to initialize the single ton in your `Application` subclass like this:
+Then you will need to initialize the singleton in your `Application` subclass like this:

 ```java
 Scoop.waffleCone()